ShantanuJalkote/amazon-data-scraper/README.md

 # Amazon-data-scraper
 A Python script that uses Selenium and BeautifulSoup to scrape data from Amazon websites.
-This script can be used to extract information such as product names, prices, ratings, and more from Amazon pages.
+This script can be used to extract information such as Product URL, Product Name, Product Price, Rating, Number of reviews, ASIN, Product Description, • Manufacturer from Amazon pages.

 ## Requirements
 - Python 3.x